JWSTGiantPlanets/MIRI-Toolkit/README.md

 Repository for MIRI visualisation and analysis tools

 ## Available Codes
 !!!!
-Note that all codes here are experimental, use at your own risk!!!
+Note that all codes here are experimental, use at your own risk !!!!

 * `MIRIClean_FFT.ipynb` - Attempt to clean IFU-aligned MIRI frames by inspecting and filtering their 2D FFTs - this doesn't currently work as implemented, we're exploring other techniques.